 In addition, as an early-stage company, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown circumstances, which may be significant.
-To the extent we ultimately pursue a drug development pathway for any product candidates initially studied under Clinical Studies, we will need to transition from a company with a research Clinical Study focus to a company capable of supporting clinical development in Clinical Trials and, if successful, commercial activities.
+Given the recent clearance of INDs for AXA1665 and AXA1125, we will need to transition from a company with a Clinical Study focus to a company capable of supporting clinical development in Clinical Trials and, if successful, commercial activities.
 We may not be successful in such transitions.